The steady patience of Antonio Meze

 He estimated that projects of this magnitude go through about 60-70 versions.
 Some are sketches, some 3D computer renderings, and some get as far as models or working prototypes.
 On his computer, he pulled up 57 computer renderings of his latest release, the LIRIC – then noted there were several earlier versions saved in another file.

 And the high-end headphone community itself has become part of Meze’s creative process.
-I first saw the Empyreans at CanJam NYC 2018, a year before their release.
+I first saw the original Empyreans at CanJam NYC 2018, a year before their release.
 Meze let personal audio fans, competitors, reviewers — even me — try early prototypes to collect feedback.
 But it also created a sense of ownership for those of us who got an early sneak peek.

 Meze has been eager to get this in-person feedback on newer models.
 But it simply wasn’t possible with audio shows canceled for the last couple years.
-So when Mircea showed up at CanJam NYC 2022 in late February with a prototype of their new open-back Pro 109 headphones, it was a nice surprise for attendees.
+So when Mircea showed up at CanJam NYC 2022 in late February with a prototype of their open-back Pro 109 headphones, it was a nice surprise for attendees.

 This early concept model of the PRO 109 shows it has a similar vibe to the 99 Classics, with an open-back design and upgraded beryllium drivers.